MindTheGap-ERC/StratPal/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a resubmission

+Changes made:

+* Added ISBN to reference in DESCRIPTION file